MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-manage-database.md

 ms.date: 01/02/2022
 ---

-# Quickstart: Create and update an Azure Data Explorer database
+# One-click database management

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 To use Azure Data Explorer, you first create a cluster, and create one or more databases in that cluster.
-Then you ingest data into a database so that you can run queries against it.
+Then you ingest data into a database so that you can run queries against it.'

+In this article, you learn how to create or update a database using the one-click database management wizard.

 ## Prerequisites